MrCheatEugene/HumanProtocol/README.md

 "authAttempts":"3"
 }```

-Example user data for logging in:

-Username: "emil"

-Password: "1"

 ```port``` - Integer from 0 to 65535, TCP socket port.

 ```guestAccess``` - Integer, if set to 0 - password is required, else - "passwords" list is not nessecary, and everyone in "users" list can log in without password.